hrshkr09/learning-git/README.md

 I am a god boy
 ## Education
--I hace done btech in Electronics and communication engineering
+- I hace done btech in Electronics and communication engineering
+- schooling from kv Andal